-F. Utilization of Federal Legislation
+E. Utilization of Federal Legislation

 The passage of the IRA brought both change and opportunity for renewable energy projects.
-The Regal Project was well positioned to capture these benefits.
+The Boswell Solar Project was well positioned to capture these benefits as it is located in a community impacted by the energy transformation that is occurring locally and nationally.

-The Regal Project will take advantage of the extended Production Tax Credit ("PTC").
-The Project intends to sell (transfer) the PTC's to an eligible taxpayer in exchange for cash payments.
+The Boswell Solar Project will take advantage of the extended Production Tax Credit ("PTC") and will qualify for a 110 percent production tax credit.
+The Boswell Solar Project is in census tracts identified by the US Department of Energy as containing or adjoining a tract containing a coal-fired electric generation unit retirement.
+This qualifies the Boswell Solar project for the 10 percent Energy Community Tax Credit Bonus.
 The Project will utilize labor resources complying with the IRA's wage and apprenticeship requirements to secure the full base tax credit.

-G. Solar Array Construction
+F. Solar Array Construction

-The Regal Project initial design is based on a [TRADE SECRET DATA BEGINS TRADE SECRET
+The Boswell Solar Project initial design is based on a [TRADE SECRET DATA BEGINS

+TRADE